rtcharity/resources.eahub.org/content/learn/orgs.md

 ### <a target="_blank" href="https://longtermrisk.org/">Center on Long-Term Risk</a> (CLR)
-FRI conducts research on reducing risks of astronomical suffering (s-risks) They publish essays and academic articles, and advise individuals and policymakers.
+CLR conducts research on reducing risks of astronomical suffering (s-risks) They publish essays and academic articles, and advise individuals and policymakers.
 Their focus is on exploring strategies to avoid risks of dystopian futures and working toward a future guided by careful, ethical reflection.

 ---
 <br>